eastgenomics/dnanexus_swiss_army_pindel_bcftools_filter/README.md

 ## How the app works
 - creates a gz and index for VCF (bgzip and tabix)
 - keeps indels only in exons of interest (bcftools view -i)
-- keeps insertions only if the length is larger than 2bp (bcftools view -i 'INFO/SVLEN > 2')
-- keeps deletions only if the length is larger than 2bp (bcftools view -i 'INFO/SVLEN < -2')
+- keeps insertions only if the length is equal and larger than 3bp and deletions only if the length is equal and larger than 3bp (bcftools view -i 'INFO/SVLEN > 2 || INFO/SVLEN < -2' )
-- concats the two vcfs (insertions and deletions) to generate a single filtered indel (bcftools concat)
-- sorts the vcf by ascending chromosomal position (vcf-sort -c)
+- creates a gz and index for filtered VCF (bgzip and tabix)

 ## Output
 Filtered VCFs have a suffix of filtered.vcf.gz.
 The final filtered VCF is a compressed vcf (.vcf.gz).